lbormann/darts-caller/README.md

 ### How can I add my own voice-pack?

-Create a folder in path you defined for -M containing every audio file you wish to be included.
+Create a folder in path you defined for -M (--media_path) containing every audio file you wish to be included.
 Make sure you follow the [rules of valid sound-file-keys](#Sound-file-keys).
 It is advantageous for the folder to adhere to the naming convention.
 For example: "en-GB-russ-bray-male" (country-region-name-gender).

 ### How can I add sounds to a voice-pack?